 Source: Toyota

-With a starting price of $25,804, the 2023 Toyota Corolla is one of the cheapest new cars in Canada.
-In its base L CVT trim, you get a 1.8-litre four-cylinder engine that produces 139 horsepower and pairs with a continuously variable transmission (CVT) at the base level.
-The six-speed manual transmission is no longer an option in Canada.
+Ringing in with a base price of $26,604.58, the 2024 Toyota Corolla is one of the cheapest new cars in Canada.
+One big change for 2024 is its base L CVT trim now comes with the once-optional 2.0-litre four-cylinder engine that produces 169 horsepower (hp) and 151 pound-feet (lb-ft) of torque.
+Despite the engine upgrade, it still pairs with a continuously variable transmission (CVT) and front-wheel drive at the base level and has no six-speed manual transmission option.

-The Corolla is the best-equipped on our list so far, with a standard 8-inch touchscreen infotainment system that includes standard wireless Android Auto and Apple CarPlay.
-Other features include a six-speaker audio system, a tilt-and-telescoping steering wheel, 60/40 split-folding rear starts, and bi-LED headlights, to name a few.
+The 2024 Corolla is one of the best-equipped subcompact cars on our list.
+It comes standard with an 8-inch touchscreen infotainment system that features wireless Android Auto and Apple CarPlay so you can access all your favourite apps right through the infotainment system.
+Other standard features on the base model include a six-speaker audio system, a tilt-and-telescoping steering wheel, 60/40 split-folding rear starts, and bi-LED headlights, to name a few.

-Plus, the Corolla comes loaded with safety features, including automatic emergency braking with pedestrian and bicyclist detection, adaptive cruise control, lane-departure warning, lane-keep assist, high-beam assist, and more.
+The Corolla is also loaded with safety features, including automatic emergency braking with pedestrian and bicyclist detection, adaptive cruise control, lane-departure warning, lane-keep assist, high-beam assist, and more.

 2023 Hyundai Elantra